-oduction and Distribution of Writing ord W6: Use technology, including the Internet, to produce and publish writing and to interact and collaborate Grade Grade-Specific Standard Kindergarten With guidance and support from adults and peers, explore a variety of digital tools by participating in the production of a published work.
+Production and Distribution of Writing tandard 6: Use technology, including the Internet, to produce and publish writing and to interact and c ollaborate with others.
+Grade Grade-Specific Standard Kindergarten With guidance and support from adults, explore a variety of digital tools to produce and publ writing, including in collaboration with peers.
 Grade 1 With guidance and support from adults, use a variety of digital tools to produce and publish writing, including in collaboration with peers.
 Grade 2 With guidance and support from adults, use a variety of digital tools to produce and publish writing, including in collaboration with peers.
-Grade 3 With guidance and support from adults, produce and publish grade-appropriate writing using technology either independently or in collaboration with others.
-Grade 4 With guidance and support from adults, produce and publish grade-appropriate writing using technology either independently or in collaboration with others.
-Grade 5 With guidance and support from adults, produce and publish grade-appropriate writing using technology either independently or in collaboration with others.
-Grade 6 With guidance and support from adults, produce and publish grade-appropriate writing using technology either independently or in collaboration with others.
+Grade 3 With guidance and support from adults, use technology to produce and publish writing (using keyboarding skills) as well as to interact and collaborate with others.
+Grade 4 With some guidance and support from adults, use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of one page in a single sitting.
+Grade 5 With some guidance and support from adults, use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of two pages in a single sitting.
+Grade 6 Use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of three pages in a single sitting.
 Grade 7 Use technology, including the Internet, to produce and publish writing and link to and cite sources as well as to interact and collaborate with others, including linking to and citing sources.
 Grade 8 Use technology, including the Internet, to produce and publish writing and present the relationships between information and ideas efficiently as well as to interact and collaborate with others.
 Grades 9-10 Use technology, including the Internet, to produce, publish, and update individual or shared writing products, taking advantage of technology's capacity to link to other information and to display information flexibly and dynamically.
 Grades 11-12 Use technology, including the Internet, to produce, publish, and update individual or shared writing products in response to ongoing feedback, including new arguments or information.